 Chinese baritone ZhengZhong Zhou came to international attention after his performance of Valentin in Faust at Covent Garden in the 11-12 season (when he stood in for Dmitri Hvorostovsky).
-He studied at Shanghai Conservatory of Music and at CNIPAL (Centre national d’insertion professionnelle d’artistes lyriques) in Marseille, before joining the JPYAP for 2 years at Covent Garden, after which he joined the Deutsche Oper Berlin on Fest-contract for the 12/13 season.
+He studied at Shanghai Conservatory of Music and at CNIPAL (Centre national d’insertion professionnelle d’artistes lyriques) in Marseille, before joining the JPYAP at Covent Garden, after which he joined the Deutsche Oper Berlin on Fest-contract for the 12-13 season.

 Recent engagements include Silvio in I Pagliacci for Opera Monte Carlo; Marcello in La boheme in London's RAH, at Covent Garden and at the Zorlu Centre in Istanbul; Valentin in Faust for Opera Hong Kong; his debut at the Beijing Music Festival in Peter Grimes (as Balstrode); Count Almaviva in Le nozze di Figaro at the NCPA; Morales in Carmen and Count for Shanghai Conservatory of Music, and other roles at the Deutsche Oper Berlin, in Toulouse and Santiago.